Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 issues was also made.

-WaveDrom 24.01 incorporates all the updates made over the last four years in Ambarella's custom fork.
-It aims to extend WaveDrom's feature set to address technical documentation requirements from a marketing perspective while firming up its credentials as the de-facto solution for engineers.
+WaveDrom 24.01 incorporates all the updates made over the last four years in Ambarella\'s custom fork.
+It aims to extend WaveDrom\'s feature set to address technical documentation requirements from a marketing perspective while firming up its credentials as the de-facto solution for engineers.
 As part of this overhaul, updates have been made to the